Learn how Greip can help you prevent multi-accounting in your application.

 How it helps:

 Greip can provide device-related information (e.g., browser, OS, device type) that can be used to fingerprint devices.
-If multiple accounts are being created from the same device, it could indicate multi-accounting.

 , /scoring/phone